hidelab/CPPCxN/README.md

 # (expertly named) CPPCxN
 This version of PCxN is optimized for speed by adjusting code structure and using C++(Rcpp package).
-The changes do not alter the idea or results of the original PCxN method found [here](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006042).
+The changes do not alter the idea of the original PCxN method found [here](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006042).

 ## Rcpp (C++)
 The Rcpp package is widely used to speed-up R scripts by using lower level C++ calculations, majorly decreasing looping overheads (among other things).
 A large number of R functions are supported by the package (e.g. `colMeans()`) but inevitably a few have to be implemented manually, or worst case imported from R (e.g. `cor.shrink()`).